 - Develop image enhancement skills

-- Learn supervised and unsupervised classification, analyze spectral signature statistics, geometric registration; assess temporal change data and create thematic maps
+- Learn supervised and unsupervised classification, analyze spectral signature statistics, and geometric registration

-- Investigate new software, manipulate advanced raster GIS and 3D analysis
+- Investigate new software, manipulate advanced raster GIS, and 3D analysis

 - Implement GIS within web applications